-- Winter hardy. - Relatively inexpensive seed. - Excellent scavenger of unused/residual soil N to prevent N leaching. - Can serve as an overwintering cover crop after corn or before or after soybeans. - Can be overseeded into maturing corn and soybeans. - Produces relatively high amount of biomass/residue [this related to weed control]. - Taller and quicker growing than wheat. - Rapid resumption of spring growth. - Out-competes many weeds. - Works well with companion legume cover crops such as hairy vetch. - Spring weed suppression through N deprivation to weeds that lasts 5-6 weeks. - Mineralization of N from decomposing residue very slow. - Planted following soybean harvest can result in as much post-planting residue cover as a crop of corn. - Environmental benefits of a killed winter rye cover crop do not impact corn or soybean yields. - To maximize biomass production and return-on-investment from a cereal rye CC, plant as early as allowed by the preceding crop and weather.
+- Winter hardy. - Relatively inexpensive seed. - Excellent scavenger of unused/residual soil N to prevent N leaching. - Can serve as an overwintering cover crop after corn or before or after soybeans.
+May not accumulate enough biomass if preceding early-planted corn. - Can be overseeded into maturing corn and soybeans. - Produces relatively high amount of biomass/residue [this related to weed control] if allowed to grow long enough. - Taller and quicker growing than wheat. - Rapid resumption of spring growth. - Out-competes many weeds. - Works well with companion legume cover crops such as hairy vetch. - Spring weed suppression through N deprivation to weeds that lasts 5-6 weeks. - Mineralization of N from decomposing residue very slow. - Planted following soybean harvest can result in as much post-planting residue cover as a crop of corn. - Environmental benefits of a killed winter rye cover crop do not impact corn or soybean yields. - To maximize biomass production and return-on-investment from a cereal rye CC, plant as early as allowed by the preceding crop and weather.